OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-28.md

 ## Ezekiel 28:12

-“Son of man, take up a song of mourning over the king of Tyre and say to him,
-‘This is what the Lord God says:
+“Son of man, raise a lamentation over the king of Tyre and say to him: ‘This is what the Sovereign Lord says:

-> “You had the seal of perfection,
+> “You were the seal of perfection,
-> Full of wisdom and perfect in beauty.
+> full of wisdom and perfect in beauty.

 ## Ezekiel 28:13

 > You were in Eden, the garden of God;
-> Every precious stone was your covering:
+> every precious stone was your covering:
-> The ruby, the topaz, and the diamond;
+> carnelian, topaz, and diamond,
-> The beryl, the onyx, and the jasper;
+> beryl, onyx, and jasper,
-> The lapis lazuli, the turquoise, and the emerald;
+> lapis lazuli, turquoise, and emerald.
-> And the gold, the workmanship of your settings and sockets,
+> Your settings and mountings were crafted in gold;
-> Was in you.
-> On the day that you were created
+> on the day you were created
-> They were prepared.
+> they were prepared.

 ## Ezekiel 28:14

 > You were the anointed cherub who covers,
-> And I placed you there.
-> You were on the holy mountain of God;
+> and I placed you on the holy mountain of God;
-> You walked in the midst of the stones of fire.
+> you walked among the stones of fire.

 ## Ezekiel 28:15

 > You were blameless in your ways
-> From the day you were created
+> from the day you were created
-> Until unrighteousness was found in you.
+> until wickedness was found in you.

 ## Ezekiel 28:16

-> By the abundance of your trade
+> Through the abundance of your trade
-> You were internally filled with violence,
+> you were filled with violence,
-> And you sinned;
+> and you sinned.
-> Therefore I have cast you as profane
+> So I cast you as profane
-> From the mountain of God.
+> from the mountain of God,
-> And I have destroyed you, you covering cherub,
+> and I destroyed you, O covering cherub,
-> From the midst of the stones of fire.
+> from the midst of the stones of fire.

 ## Ezekiel 28:17

-> Your heart was haughty because of your beauty;
+> Your heart was proud because of your beauty;
-> You corrupted your wisdom by reason of your splendour.
+> you corrupted your wisdom due to your splendour.
-> I threw you to the ground,
+> I cast you to the ground;
-> I put you before kings,
+> I exposed you before kings,
-> That they may see you.
+> that they might gaze at you.

 ## Ezekiel 28:18

-> By the multitude of your wrongdoings,
+> By the multitude of your iniquities,
-> By the unrighteousness of your trade,
+> in the unrighteousness of your trade,
-> You profaned your sanctuaries.
+> you profaned your sanctuaries.
-> Therefore I have brought fire from the midst of you;
+> So I brought forth a fire from within you;
-> It has consumed you,
+> it consumed you,
-> And I have turned you to ashes on the earth
+> and I turned you to ashes upon the earth
-> In the eyes of all who see you.
+> in the sight of all who beheld you.

 ## Ezekiel 28:19

-> All who know you among the peoples
+> All the nations who knew you
-> Are appalled at you;
+> are appalled at you;
-> You have become terrified
+> you have become a horror
-> And you will cease to be forever.”’”
+> and shall be no more forever.”’”

 ## Ezekiel 28:20